 - 1. Read Section 1.3 carefully and ponder the implications of quantifiers and their negations.
-Also read the biography of De Morgan; you should be "nerdy" enough ( in a good way :) ) to determine the year in which he was born.
+Also read the biography of De Morgan; you should be "nerdy" enough (in a good way:)) to determine the year in which he was born.
 Do you have friends or relatives who can make a similar claim? - 2.
-Be prepared to discuss all the exercises in Section 1.3.
+Be prepared to discuss exercises 1, 2, 3, 4, and 7 in Section 1.3.
 This means that you should do the exercises and be able to explain your solution to someone in the class, possibly at the board. - 3.
 Turn in solutions for exercises 7b, 7c, and 7e from Section 1.3.
 You do not need to use symbols and quantifiers to negate these definitions but use them if you find them helpful.
 Really work on the wording of the negations to make sure they are clear and be certain that only simple sentences are negated.
 Since the terms in 7c are probably unfamiliar, you do not need to give any examples, but you should provide examples for the other two definitions.
 This means to give an example that illustrates the definition and one that illustrates the negation of the definition.
+In fact, it is a good idea to come up with a variety of examples to help clarify the concept.
 The purpose of these definitions is not so much that you grasp them fully but that you are exposed to some common terms from higher mathematics and that you can work with them symbolically even if you are unclear as to their meaning.

-for Tuesday, January 27
+for Tuesday, January 26

 - 1. Read Section 1.4.
-You may need to read very slowly in a few places and think about the order of the quantifiers. - 2.
+You may need to read very slowly in a few places and think carefully about the implications of the order of the quantifiers. - 2.
 Be prepared to discuss exercises 1, 2, and 3 from Section 1.4.
 Make sure you have clear reasons to support your answers for these exercises. - 3.
-Turn in solutions for exercises 4c, 4e, and 4h from Section 1.4.
+Turn in solutions for exercises 4b and 4c from Section 1.4.
 As before, word your negated definitions carefully.
 You do not need to provide examples this time.
-Rather use your negated definitions to "prove" each of the following:

-4c: the sequence $\{(-1)^n\}$ does not converge to 1
+Rather use your negated definitions to "prove" each of the following: - i) the sequence $\{\sqrt[3]{n}\}$ is not bounded - ii) the sequence $\{(-1)^n\}$ does not converge to 1 for Thursday, January 28